 *This post may contain affiliate links which means I make a small commission at no extra cost to you.
 As an Amazon associate, I earn from qualifying purchases.
 I appreciate your support.

 There has been a huge decrease in tourism and I discussed this with multiple tour guides during my stay.
 Most people said there has been a 70% decrease in tourism.
 A lot of the sites were pretty empty when I was there and they really appreciate the tourists who are still visiting and spending their money there.
+Many people have cancelled travel plans because they did not feel Jordan is safe for travel.

 Group or Solo Travel?